 Hort 682 Senior Honors, 2-4 cr (Honors only) Continuation of 681.
 Honors program candidacy & Hort 681

-Hort/Agron 811 Biometrical Procedures in Plant Breeding, 3 cr, offered Fall.
+Hort/Agron 811 Biometrical Procedures in Plant Breeding, 3 cr, offered Fall odd years.
 Use of statistical methods to facilitate improvements in quantitative traits of cultivated plants.
-P: Intro courses in genetics and statistics

-Hort/Agron 812 Selection Theory for Quantitative Traits, 3cr, offered Spring.
+Hort/Agron 812 Selection Theory for Quantitative Traits, 3cr, offered Spring even years.
 Develop and evaluate mathematical theories for population improvement.
 Review recurrent selection strategies and examine resource allocation for plant breeding programs.
-P: Agron 770 or equiv, Agron/Hort 811 or instructor consent.

-Hort/Agron 850 Advanced Plant Breeding, 3 cr, offered Spring.
+Hort/Agron 850 Advanced Plant Breeding, 3 cr, offered occasionally.
 Concepts in improvement of major crop species.
 Historically important breeding methods and new approaches.
 Lectures and discussion.
-P: Agron/Hort 338 or 501 or consent of instructor

 Hort 875 Special Topics, 1-4 cr For graduate students